 Multichannel retail, which is simply selling your products on more than one platform, is one of the biggest trends of 2021.
 The more places your store can be seen, the greater your brand recognition.
 You’ll be able to diversify your market and reach new customers.

 Plus, social media provides marketing opportunities that are cost-effective and easy to customize for your target demographic.
-To learn more about retail marketing, be sure to read The Download today.

 Retail store owners who have weathered the coronavirus pandemic should be proud of what they’ve accomplished, but that doesn’t mean it’s time to rest.